filamentgroup/fixed-sticky/README.md

 ### Styling options for native vs polyfilled clients

 To enable you to offer different styling options for progressive enhancement, the polyfill adds appropriate classes to the root `html` element:
-* `fixedsticky-native` where native support is available.
+* `fixedsticky-native` where native support is available, and has not been optionally overridden by the polyfill.
 * `fixedsticky-polyfilled` where the polyfill has successfully initialised for at least one element.
-* both of the above where native support is available but has been optionally overidden by the polyfill (as outlined below)
 * neither of the above where native support is unavailable and the polyfill can not be (or has failed to be) initialised.

 ### Sticking items to the bottom of a container